olgasaar/demo_hh/second_day/testfiles.md

-we start the day wirt an exchange and that is great!
+# we start the day with an exchange and that is great!